-- 2.9.
-The IFoA is incorporated by Royal Charter.
-Amongst other things, the Charter defines the IFoA's purpose as the regulation of the actuarial profession in the public interest.
-The IFoA sets appropriate standards, and requires Members to comply with those standards, in order to promote high quality actuarial work and ensure that Members maintain a high standard of professionalism and ethics. - 2.10.
-There is no specific obligation imposed upon Members to consider the public interest in respect of the work that they carry out, or in their day-to-day conduct.
+2.10 There is no specific obligation imposed upon Members to consider the public interest impact in respect of the work that they carry out, or in their day-to-day conduct.
 Rather, by acting in accordance with the standards set by the IFoA, including the Code, Members will be helping the IFoA to ensure that it succeeds in meeting its wider public interest aims.